I. BASIC DAMAGE PROTECTION

 i.
 ITEMS NON-UNIMOVERS HELPS WITH

-Items moved by non-UniMovers are not covered because non-UniMovers do not have the training and experience as a college mover.
-This includes items that are moved with a combination of UniMovers and non-UniMovers.
+Items moved by non-UniMovers are not covered because non-UniMovers typically do not have any training or experience.
+This includes items that are moved with a combination of an affiliate of UniMovers and non-UniMovers.

 j.
 VINYL FLOORING